Wet but cozy: Palma on October 13

 Practical neighborhood tips

 Pack a thin but dense rain jacket, switch to water-repellent shoes and choose a bag with a zipper.
-Plan B: museums, the municipal cultural center, small galleries or the marine museum — places where you can listen to the rain rather than endure it.
+Plan B: museums, the municipal cultural center, small galleries or the marine museum — places where you can listen to the rain rather than endure it; you can also check the Palma city council website for visitor information.
 Photographers will enjoy the special reflections and the muted colors.

 The city's soundscape